The core concept

 FAQ

 A: An Operational Requirement (OR) means remediation would break a required function.
 The vulnerability is real, but fixing it causes more harm than accepting the risk.
 Compensating controls mitigate the exposure.
 A False Positive (FP) means the scanner flagged something that is not actually a vulnerability in your environment.
-The finding exists in the scan report, but the risk does not apply.
 A Risk Adjustment (RA) means the vulnerability exists, but environmental context (network segmentation, compensating controls, low asset criticality) reduces the actual impact below the scanner severity.
-Each type has its own evidence requirements and approval workflow.
+Under the FedRAMP Consolidated Rules these are no longer requests you file with FedRAMP; they are the internal analysis categories that feed your accepted-vulnerability decisions, and CMMC assessors still expect each one documented with its own evidence and approval.

-A: VDR-TFR-MAV (MUST) requires that any vulnerability not fully remediated within 192 days be categorized as an “accepted vulnerability” with full documentation: tracking identifier, detection and evaluation times, IRV/non-IRV status, LEV/NLEV status, N1 through N5 impact, explanation of acceptance, and supplementary information for agency risk decisions.
+A: VER-TFR-MAV (MUST) requires that any vulnerability not fully mitigated or remediated within 192 days of evaluation be categorized as an “accepted vulnerability” with full documentation under VER-RPT-AVI: tracking identifier, detection time and source, evaluation time, IRV status, LEV status, current PAIN rating, an explanation of why the vulnerability is accepted, and supplementary information for agency risk decisions.
 This is not a target.
-It is a mandatory reclassification.
-The accepted-vulnerability categorization is visible to every agency consuming your authorization data through the OAR.
+It is a mandatory reclassification, visible to every agency consuming your certification data through your vulnerability reporting and the Ongoing Certification Report.

-A: The deviation attaches directly to the parent Issue Ticket, not in a separate tracker.
-The Issue Ticket is the finding.
-The deviation is a linked object on that ticket with structured fields: type, justification, compensating controls, evidence, and authorizing official approval.
-The POA&M report pulls from the same ticket.
-When an assessor asks about a specific deviation, the finding, the deviation details, and the approval are all on one record.
+A: The deviation is an approval-gated ticket parented to the vulnerability Issue tickets it covers, not a row in a separate tracker.
+It carries structured fields: type, justification, compensating controls, evidence, and the approver’s identity.
+When it is approved, its status and risk posture cascade to every covered finding automatically.
+When an assessor asks about a specific deviation, the finding, the analysis, and the approval are all on one record.
 No cross-referencing between two spreadsheets.

 A: When deviations live in a separate tracker from the POA&M, someone has to reconcile the two every month.
 The deviation tracker says “False Positive.”
 The POA&M still shows the item as open with a remediation milestone.
 Someone updated one and not the other.
 The assessor pulls both artifacts, sees the inconsistency, and that is a finding about the process itself.
-The fix is architectural: if the deviation and the POA&M are the same record, there is nothing to reconcile.
+The fix is architectural: if the deviation and the reporting pull from the same record, there is nothing to reconcile.
+That matters more now that FedRAMP vulnerability reports are published certification data rather than a private monthly package.

 A: CMMC requires POA&M items to close within 180 days of the assessment finding.
 Certain 5-point practices cannot use POA&Ms at all.
 The C3PAO verifies closeout at reassessment.
-Unlike FedRAMP, CMMC does not prescribe ongoing monthly POA&M reporting between assessments, but assessors expect to see progress.
+Unlike FedRAMP, CMMC does not prescribe ongoing monthly reporting between assessments, but assessors expect to see progress.
 POA&Ms that sit with repeated extensions and no remediation activity are a pattern that assessors flag.
+CMMC’s POA&M rules are unchanged by the FedRAMP Consolidated Rules.

 This article is part of a 15-part series on the operational disciplines that CMMC, FedRAMP Rev5, and FedRAMP 20x all test.
 [Read the series overview: Stop Building for Compliance.
 Build for Operations.]